In this article

 Yes – you can ask to reduce it at any time, for example, if you find you’re not spending anywhere near your credit limit.
 If you’re happy with your existing limit or worried that a higher limit might tempt you to spend more, you can also reject any increase your card provider offers.

-Alternatively, if you don’t want to increase your limit at all, you can ask your card company to opt you out of and increases.
+Alternatively, if you don’t want to increase your limit at all, you can ask your card company to opt you out of any increases.
 With Aqua, you can do this using your Online Account Manager or using our automated customer service phone line.

 There’s no set amount of time for us to consider increasing your credit limit.
 We continuously monitor your account to see how you’re getting on and may increase your limit, so long as you’re making your monthly payments and sticking to your current credit limit.